 The combination of strawberry and rhubarb is a classic for good reason: the sweet, juicy strawberries are perfectly balanced by the tart rhubarb.
 Our version features a crumb crust on top, which works well with a very juicy fruit filling such as this one, as a traditional pie crust topping would get soggy.
 The crumb also provides crunchy textural contrast to the soft fruit inside.–Sam Mogannam

 LC Penchants & Proclivities Note

 We like the notion of pie.
 Quite a lot, actually.
-That said, this recipe also turns out quite a nice crumble when you omit the pie crust–perfect for those days when you just don’t have the time nor the inclination to roll out pastry.
-While we’re on the topic of penchants and proclivities, if you’re the type who doesn’t prefer a thick filling, simply use a little less than the amount of flour called for in the recipe.
+That said, this recipe also turns out quite a nice crumble when you omit the pie crust–perfect for those days when you thrill to the notion of pie but just don’t have the time—nor the inclination—to roll out the requisite pastry.
+While we’re on the topic of penchants and proclivities, if you’re the type who doesn’t prefer a thick filling, use a little less than the amount of flour called for in the recipe.

 Strawberry Rhubarb Pie with Ginger Crumb Topping Recipe

 - 30 M

 - 1 cup (4 1/2 ounces) all-purpose flour, plus more for the surface